bewest/amforth/examples/readme.txt

 sieve.frt: not-so simple benchmark modelled after the sieve code
     of Marcel Hendrix.
 Uses single bits to store the is-prim flag.

+run-hayes.frt: demonstrate the use of the amforth-upload.py utility
+    and the special #include syntax.
+The test itself is a slightly modified HAYES test suite